By Eleanor O'Connor – On

 One thing is certain, the newly proposed protections will have a strong impact on debt collectors within New York State and other states in the future.
 New York and California tend to set trends for state regulations, so it wouldn’t be far off to say that other states could follow suit.

-What The Proposed Restrictions Will Change
+What The Proposed Regulations Will Change

 With stricter rules than those currently imposed by the FDCPA, here’s what debt collectors & debt collection agencies located within and collecting in New York state won’t be able to do under the new proposal: